England down Wallabies after second half surge

 The winger then snatched an intercept in the 32nd minute, racing 90 metres to reduce the margin to 10-7 at the break.

-The Wallabies hunted for the lead, but couldn't find their way through a staunch English defence,
+The Wallabies hunted for the lead, but couldn't find their way through a staunch English defence.

-Their experienced bench would prove the difference as they ran away with the contest.
+The visitors' experienced bench would prove the difference as they ran away with the contest.

 It started with Henry Pollock as the back-rower capitalised on another high ball win to race away, evading the ankle tap from Andrew Kellaway to cross.